hckr/gwgc2017/DIARY.md

 I found a great [background music][5], but unfortunately it's file size is 5.5 MB (3:12, OGG).
 After cutting out a 0:15 sample, resampling it down to 2500 Hz and saving with quality level 0 (max is 10), I managed to end up with a 10488-byte file.
 It's hard to imagine that all other things will fit into remaining ~10 kB, but let's hope for the best for now.

+I found another [background music][6], because as I noticed, Chrome had trouble reading previous one.
+What's interesing is the new one which is the same format, 2500 Hz & 0-quality, plays just fine.
+Remember to always check in multiple browsers, especially if contest is targeted at Chrome!
+As a plus, I get a couple more bytes, since new background music is 8183 bytes.

 ## Looping audio

 `<audio loop>` doesn't loop correctly, there is always a small gap before restart.
 Web Audio API (`window.AudioContext`) doesn't have this defect.